Tygrys11/Lira-Frontend-Developer-Portfolio/README.md

 ---

-## ◈ About Lira
+## ◈ About Website

-**Lira** is my personal Frontend Developer portfolio — a place where I showcase the projects I build, the technologies I work with and the way I approach modern web development.
+**Lira Frontend Developer Portfolio** is my personal place where I showcase the projects I build, the technologies I work with and the way I approach modern web development.

 Rather than creating a simple collection of links, I wanted the portfolio itself to demonstrate the skills I use when building real products: